-Generally, these are the most Frequently Asked Questions by incoming pilots and co-pilots at Mercy Flight™ Southeast.
+Generally, these are the most Frequently Asked Questions by incoming pilots at Mercy Flight™ Southeast.
 If there are any other questions that occur to you, please let us know.
 You may contact us at our Leesburg, Florida, headquarters by calling 352-326-0800.

 - I love to fly.
 How can I help?

 - Who does Mercy Flight™ Transport?

 - What kinds of aircraft are used by Mercy Flight™?

 - How far will Mercy Flight™ fly on a mission?

 - Where can I find frequently used forms for Pilots?

 Q. I LOVE TO FLY.
 HOW CAN I HELP?

 A. In order to keep up with the tremendous increase in mission requests, Mercy Flight™ must constantly increase our pilot member base.
 So, if you’re tired of punching holes in the sky, flying in circles, or going for the hundred dollar hamburger, let us show you how to put your aviation skills and talents to wonderful use.
 Join us.
 For a pilot membership application, go to our “Become A Pilot” web page or just click here.

 We use our network of volunteer pilots to provide free transportation via private aircraft to and from medical facilities.
 Our pilots donate their time, aircraft and fuel to help those whose medical problems have left them without the funds to reach places where they can get needed diagnosis or treatment.